MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_WVD_ADDS.md

    > **Note**: Provide the userPrincipalName attribute of the **aadsyncuser** account you recorded earlier in this lab and specify **Pa55w.rd1234** as its password.

 1. On the **Connect your directories** page in the **Microsoft Azure Active Directory Connect** window, select **Next**.
-1. On the **Domain and OU filtering** page in the **Microsoft Azure Active Directory Connect** window, ensure that the option **Sync selected domains and OUs** is selected, expand the **adatum.com node, ensure that the checkbox next to the **ToSync** OU is selected, select the checkbox next to the **WVDClients** OU, and select **Next**.
+1. On the **Domain and OU filtering** page in the **Microsoft Azure Active Directory Connect** window, ensure that the option **Sync selected domains and OUs** is selected, expand the **adatum.com** node, ensure that the checkbox next to the **ToSync** OU is selected, select the checkbox next to the **WVDClients** OU, and select **Next**.
 1. On the **Optional features** page in the **Microsoft Azure Active Directory Connect** window, accept the default settings, and select **Next**.
 1. On the **Ready to configure** page in the **Microsoft Azure Active Directory Connect** window, ensure that the checkbox **Start the synchronization process when configuration completes** is selected and select **Configure**.
 1. Review the information on the **Configuration complete** page and select **Exit** to close the **Microsoft Azure Active Directory Connect** window.

 #### Task 5: Trigger Azure AD Connect delta synchronization

-1. Within the Remote Desktop session to **az140-dc-vm11**, start **Windows PowerShell ISE** as administrator.
+1. Within the Remote Desktop session to **az140-dc-vm11**, switch to the **Administrator: Windows PowerShell ISE** window.
-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to trigger Azure AD Connect delta synchronization:
+1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console pane, run the following to trigger Azure AD Connect delta synchronization:

    ```powershell
    Start-ADSyncSyncCycle -PolicyType Delta
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, start Internet Explorer and navigate to the [Azure portal](https://portal.azure.com).
+1. Within the Remote Desktop session to **az140-dc-vm11**, start Microsoft Edge and navigate to the [Azure portal](https://portal.azure.com).
 When prompted, sign in by using the Azure AD credentials of the user account with the Global Administrator role in the Azure AD tenant associated with the Azure subscription you are using in this lab.
-1. Within the Remote Desktop session to **az140-dc-vm11**, in the Internet Explorer window displaying the Azure portal, search for and select **Azure Active Directory** to navigate to the Azure AD tenant associated with the Azure subscription you are using for this lab.
+1. Within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Azure Active Directory** to navigate to the Azure AD tenant associated with the Azure subscription you are using for this lab.
 1. On the Azure Active Directory blade, in the vertical menu bar on the left side, in the **Manage** section, click **Devices**.
 1. On the **Devices | All devices** blade, review the list of devices and verify that the **az140-cl-vm11** device is listed with the **Hybrid Azure AD joined** entry in the **Join Type** column.